Ex-Stanford swimmer appeals sexual assault conviction

 The appeal comes as a surprise because political leaders, local residents and social media users had criticized Turner's sentence as too lenient, rather than too harsh.

-The 172-page appeal requests that the conviction be overturned and that Turner receive a new trial.
-But if he is convicted again, he could face a longer prison sentence.
+The 172-page appeal requests that the conviction be overturned or that Turner receive a new trial.
+If Turner were re-tried and convicted again, he could not receive a sentence longer than the six months originally imposed on him, legal experts said.

 In an email, Multhaup declined to comment beyond the court filing.